 The ideal vision statement should not be something you force but rather something that means something to you and your company.
 It goes beyond profit margins and extra pennies—it is the very core of your company.

 What Is A Vision Statement?

 A vision statement is a simple sentence or two that encompasses what a company’s primary objectives are and what the company stands for.
 It acts as a foundation to base every future decision on so that the company’s core values are honored as time goes on.

-A good vision statement can bring inspiration in tough times, set standards for high-quality products, instill individual pride in your company.
+A good vision statement can bring inspiration in tough times, set standards for high-quality products, and instill individual pride in your company.

 15 Truly Inspiring Vision Statement Examples From The World’s Best Companies